TELAPROLUGOUTHAM985/Detection-of-Facial-Deepfake-images-using-CNN-Architecture/README.md

 ## Project Explanation :

--Model Architecture: DenseNet121, a pre-trained CNN model, is used as the core architecture for classification.
+- Model Architecture: DenseNet121, a pre-trained CNN model, is used as the core architecture for classification.

  DenseNet121 Architecture:

 - DenseNet121: A densely connected convolutional network where each layer is connected to every other layer, ensuring efficient feature reuse.
-- Pre-trained on: ImageNet dataset, enabling transfer learning for deepfake detection.
+- Pre-trained on: ImageNet dataset, enabling transfer learning for deepfake detection.<br>

+- we have used a robust dataset consisting of 140k facial images consisting of both real and fake images,the model has been trained on 70% of the data,15% for validation and 15% for testing.
+-